NachoSEO/SEO-functions-for-Sheets/README.md

-# scrape-for-sheets
+# SEO functions for sheets
-Script to scrape URLs with REGEX for Google Sheets
+WIP...